salgadox/kaldi/README.md

 ./extras/check_dependencies.sh
 ```

-In order to not install anything directly on the system use conda to install the dependencies inside your environement
+In order to not install anything directly on the system use conda to install the dependencies inside your environment

 ```
 conda install -c conda-forge automake autoconf sox